What is a Low-Carbohydrate Diet?

-A low-Carbohydrate, Lipolytic Diet (LCLD) is essentially a diet which enables efficient catabolism of lipids in the body.
+A low-Carbohydrate, Diet (LC) is an eating ppattern which enables efficient catabolism of lipids in the body.
 In other words, this diet promotes fat breakdown and the use of fat as the body’s primary energy source.

 This is in contrast to The Standard American Diet (SAD), which favors glycolytic metabolism or the use of sugar as the primary energy source for the body.

 There is a large volume of scientific evidence demonstrating the benefits of using fat rather than carbohydrates as the primary energy source.
 Most of these benefits come from the fact that fat is a much cleaner and a much more sustainable fuel source.

 Because of the way that the body prioritizes macro-nutrients, this optimal lipolytic state can only be achieved with carbohydrate restriction.

 How much carbohydrate restriction is necessary?

 When first transitioning from the SAD the LC, the body is metabolically inflexible and does not have the enzymes, (the machinery) required to start burning fat.
 Therefore, carbohydrates must be strictly and significantly restricted in order to force the body to start producing the enzymes necessary for lipolysis.